 LibreOffice: The Office Suite with Mixing Bowl Culture

-Naruhiko Ogasawara is a member of the LibreOffice Japanese team, and also a member of The Document Foundation; legal background NPO of LibreOffice.
+Naruhiko Ogasawara is a member of the LibreOffice Japanese team, and also a member of The Document Foundation; the charitable foundation which is home of LibreOffice.
 Mainly my responsibilities are organizing UI translations, outreaching LibreOffice in Japan, e.g. exhibit Japanese local FLOSS events, etc.

 And several years ago I had been a translator of openSUSE Weekly News.

 Sorry I'm not a user of openSUSE, but I use Ubuntu as a usual desktop environment.
-I love FLOSS desktop technology.
+I love FLOSS desktop technologies.

 LibreOffice is an open-sourced, feature-rich office productivity suite, and it is one of the most important components in openSUSE desktop.